KidkArolis/jetpack/README.md

   ],

   css: {
+    modules: false, // set true to use css modules
     features: {
       // specify postcss-css-env rules to add,
       // in addition to all of the stage 2 features